jbt00000/RevolutionaryStuff/README.md

 **Use at your own risk!
 Don't expect any support!
 Don't expect me to accept any syncs!**

 That said... a couple of projects I've been part of for at least 2 different companies use these libraries, so I'm going to do my best to keep things stable.
 And in 2019, well perhaps mid-2019, I may be open to pull requests.
+It's now 2020...
+If you want to pull, I'll try and keep an eye open.